ethereum/solidity-website/src/posts/2024-02-08-solidity-developer-survey-2023-results.md

 #### Other Smart Contract Languages

-Half of all respondents use other smart contract languages alongside Solidity.
-The most used other smart contract language is [Yul](https://docs.soliditylang.org/en/latest/yul.html), an intermediate language for Solidity, with 17.2%, followed by [Vyper](https://docs.vyperlang.org), a pythonic EVM language, with 10.5%.
+The most used other smart contract language is [Yul](https://docs.soliditylang.org/en/latest/yul.html), an intermediate language for Solidity, with 23.9% which got increased from the previous year, followed by [Vyper](https://docs.vyperlang.org), a pythonic EVM language, with 11.9%.

-[Cairo](https://www.cairo-lang.org/docs/) (7.1%), a STARK based language targeting StarkNet, and [Huff](https://docs.huff.sh) (6.2%), a low-level assembly language for the EVM, are also mentioned several times.
+[Huff](https://docs.huff.sh) (9.3%), a low-level assembly language for the EVM and [Cairo](https://www.cairo-lang.org/docs/) (5.8%), a STARK based language targeting StarkNet are also mentioned several times.

-Other “newcomers” like [Sway](https://fuellabs.github.io/sway/) (2.4%) and [Fe](https://fe-lang.org/docs/) (1.5%) also make it into the chart.
+Other “newcomers” like [Sway](https://fuellabs.github.io/sway/) (2.1%) and [Fe](https://fe-lang.org/docs/) (1.8%) also make it into the chart.

 ![Other Smart Contract Languages](/img/2023/02/smart_contr_langs.png)